rkalra1996/coda-front-end/README.md

 5. All the data is paginated from the backend and appropriate apis hit everytime you switch between pages to retrieve latest data.

 ## Development server
+1. Clone the project
+2. Type ```npm i``` assuming you have node.js and npm installed.

-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build